Indicia-Team/irecord-training/where-does-the-record-go.rst

 the lack of awareness of the importance of collating records means that many records remain exactly where they started out - on paper or on a spreadsheet.
 This is even true of many records collected from that most modern of recording phenomena, the bioblitz; the effort required to mobilise the data is often considered not worth it.
+Of course that's not to say that we shouldn't hold events purely with the aim of public engagement, but with iRecord we hope to make mobilising records much easier so there are no good reasons not to.

 .. image:: images/where-record-goes-paper.jpg
     :width: 700px